Course Outline

 Goal:

-Demonstrate core academic skills and critically reflect on concepts and theoretical ideas in contemporary art, design and digital culture.
+Demonstrate core academic skills through a multimodal digital story exploring concepts in contemporary art, design and digital culture.

 Product: Essay